elatov/elatov.github.io/_posts/2012-08-02-esxi-host-shows-as-disconnected-from-vcenter-due-to-heap-depletion.md

 > The vCenter Server Agent, also referred to as vpxa or the vmware-vpxa service, is what allows a vCenter Server to connect to a ESX host.
 Specifically, vpxa is the communication conduit to the hostd, which in turn communicates to the ESX kernel.

 So if connecting to an ESX(i) directly with a vSphere Client then you are connecting to hostd.
 If you are connecting to host via vCenter then you are connecting to vpxa.
 From the above scenario it looks like vpxa is working properly for some reason.
-We ssh&#8217;ed over to the ESXi host and checked out */var/log/messages* file and we saw the following:
+We ssh'ed over to the ESXi host and checked out */var/log/messages* file and we saw the following:

 	Jul 26 01:26:46 vmkernel: 7:21:06:31.191 cpu3:33421)WARNING: Heap: 2218: Heap netGPHeap already at its maximumSize.
 Cannot expand.